tradaokamsa/simple-library/README.md

 # simple library
- using C to creat and manage a simple library
+ using C to create and manage a simple library